 Honey Mustard BBQ Sauce

 Just grill your meat/veggies/seafood as normal and brush on a layer of this sauce near the end of the cooking time.
 Flip it over and let it cook a few minutes while you glaze the other side of the meat/veg, then flip it over for a final minute.

-What To Do With Leftover BBQ Sauce
+What To Do With Leftover Honey Mustard BBQ Sauce

 • It’s a great dipping sauce for nuggets or chicken strips.

-• Mix it with a bit of mayo to make an awesome dressing for salads
+• Mix it with a bit of mayo to make an awesome dressing for salads.

 • It’s a great burger sauce.

-• Dip your French fries into it!
+• Dip your French fries into it as a ketchup alternative!

 • And so much more!

-How To Store BBQ Sauce
+How To Store Honey Mustard BBQ Sauce

+Honey Mustard BBQ Sauce